-Visit the citizen science opportunities web page for updates and reports on the Aussie Backyard Bird Count.
+Visit citizen science opportunities for updates and reports on the Aussie Backyard Bird Count.

 Download the new Backyard Habitat Planting Guide to read about simple ways to make your backyard garden more wildlife-friendly.
 A printed copy of the guide is posted to all members who join Habitat for Wildlife.

 A native plant selector tool is being developed to help you find and choose a list of suitable native plant species for your garden.
 In the meantime, have a look at the lists provided here from Wariapendi Nursery using the location closest to your property.
 In addition, you could talk to a specialist in native plants or look at the patch of natural bush closest to your home for inspiration!
 Make sure your garden design and plantings do not increase the bush fire risk for your property.

 Moss Vale & Berrima Plant List(PDF, 199KB)